Recycling - what goes where?

 - Curtains

-Clothing doesn't need to be in perfect condition, but must be clean
+Clothing must be clean

 See www.sortere.no for more information.